awslabs/deequ/analyzerDoc.md

     Yields a distribution map, including the overall number of values of each datatype and the percentage of each datatype.
     Possible datatypes are Boolean, Fractional, Integral, Unknown and String.
 ## Distinctness
+    Distinctness is the fraction of the number of distinct values devided by the number of all values of a column.
+Can be given a sequence of columns.
 ## Entropy
 ## Histogram
 ## Maximum